-Music is an integral part of Mongolian culture and the Mongolians are renowned for their love for music and singing.
+Music is an integral part of Mongolian culture and the Mongolians are renowned for their love for music and singing (Mongolian traditional performance is a must see if you are on a tour to Mongolia!).
 Any Mongolian celebration always turns into a celebration of singing.
 Mongolian music conveys the deep appreciation that Mongolians have for their country, its natural beauty and the inspiring deep blue sky above the vast Mongolian landscape.
-Mongolian songs are often about beloved horses and the beauty of the Mongolian countryside.
 Herders sing while riding their horses and most Mongolians are expected to know at least one song to be shared with others on special occasions or just to lighten the heart.

 Morin khuur, a two-stringed fiddle figures prominently in the nomadic culture of Mongolia.
 String instruments adorned with horse heads are referred to by written sources dating back from the Mongol empire of the thirteenth and fourteenth centuries.
 The fiddle’s significance extends beyond its function as a musical instrument, for it was traditionally an integral part of the rituals and everyday activities of the Mongolian nomads.